Dark Energy Survey Year 3 Results: Constraints on cosmological parameters and galaxy bias models from galaxy clustering and galaxy-galaxy lensing using the redMaGiC sample: Validation of parameter inference

 where, $P^{\rm hydro-sim}_{\rm mm}$ and $P^{\rm DM-only}_{\rm mm}$ are the matter power spectra measured from a full hydrodynamical simulation and dark matter only simulation respectively.
 We use the measurements from the OWLS-AGN simulations, which is based on hydrodynamical simulations that include the effects of supernovae and AGN feedback, metal-dependent radiative cooling, stellar evolution, and kinematic stellar feedback \citep{Le_Brun_2014} To capture the effect of non-linear bias, we use the \textit{fiducial} $b^j_2$ values as described in the previous section and fix the bias parameters $b^j_s$ and $b^j_{\rm 3nl}$ to their co-evolution values.

 Fig.~\ref{fig:sim_lin} shows the 0.3$\sigma$ contours when implementing the angular cuts corresponding to (8,6) Mpc/$h$ for $w(\theta)$ and $\gamma_{\rm t}$.
 The left panel is for $\Lambda$CDM, and the right panel for $w$CDM (only the $w- \Omega_{\rm m}$ plane is shown, but we also verified that the criterion is satisfied in the $\Omega_{\rm m}-S_8$ and $S_8-w$ planes).
 The figure shows the peaks of marginalized contaminated and baseline posteriors in 2D planes with blue and red markers respectively.
 We find that a 0.24$\sigma$ marginalized contaminated contour intersects the peak of baseline marginalized posterior in $\Lambda$CDM model, while same is true for a 0.05$\sigma$ contour in $w$CDM model.
 We find that for the linear bias model, (8,6) Mpc/$h$ scale cuts pass the above-mentioned criteria that the distance between the peaks of baseline and contaminated contours is less than 0.3$\sigma$.
 In Fig.~\ref{fig:sim_lin}, we also show the MAP parameter values for each run using a star symbol.
 In order to obtain the MAP value, we use the Nelder-Mead algorithm \citep{Nelder_Mead_65} to minimize the posterior value after starting the optimization from the highest posterior point of the converged parameter inference chain.
 We find that the MAP point also lies within 0.3$\sigma$ of the true cosmology, further validating the inferred scale cuts (although, note the caveats about MAP mentioned in \S\ref{sec:param_inf}).
+We note that we analyze smaller scales of $\gamma_{\rm t}$ compared to $w(\theta)$ statistic because it is a less significant measurement, hence can tolerate greater modeling uncertainty.
+Moreover, we use the point mass marginalization scheme (see \S~\ref{sec:pm_theory} and Appendix~\ref{app:pm}) that effectively makes $\gamma_{\rm t}$ a local statistic (c.f. \cite{Abbott_2018}).